-1.0 DEFI NITIONS 1

-2.0 BACKGROUND AND BASIS FOR THE PLAN OF WATER MANAGEMENT

-2.1 Current Situation 5

-2.2.
-Subdistrict Land 6

-2.3 Plan Goals and Overall Objective 6

-2.4 Effect of Subdistrict and Plan 7

-2.5 Effective Date of Plan 9

-3.0 DESC CRIPTION OF PLAN OF WATER MANAGEMENT 9

-3.1 General Plan Description 9

-3.2 Acts and Improvements

-3.3 Other Management Tools

-3.4 Protection of Senior Surface Water Rights 13

-3.5 Sustainable Water Supply

-3.6 Contracting Authority

-4.0 SUBDISTRICT COSTS, FEES AND CHARGES

-4.1 General Description 16

-4.2 Description of Annual Service and User Fees

-4.2.1 Administrative Fee

-4.2.2 Groundwater Withdrawal Fee 20

-4.2.3 Wells Covered by Plans for Augmentation 24

-4.2.4 Contract Wells

-4.2.5 Appeal Procedures

-5.0 ANTICIPATED BENEFITS

-5.1 Subdistrict Benefits 27

-5.2 Benefits to the San Luis Valley 28

-6.0 STAT E OF COLORADO REPORTING REQUIREMENTS 28

-6.1 Annual Replacement Plan 28

-6.2 Annual Report 29

-6.2.1 Preliminary Annual Report 29

-6.2.2 Final Annual Report

-7.0 BUDO GET AND ACCOUNTING PLAN 29

-8.0 ANNUAL OPERATIONAL TIMELINE

-8.1.1 Farm Plan Updates

-8.1.2 Submittal of Groundwater Withdrawals from Wells Not Required To Be Me etered

-8.1.3 Annual Subdistrict Fee Calculation Process

-8.1.4 Appeal of Subdistrict Calculations

-8.1.5 Certification of the Annual Service and User Fees.

-0.1.3 Certification of the Annual Service and User Fees 52

-8.1.6 Subdistrict Annual Budget 32
+1.0 DEFINITIONS 2.0 2.1 Curr 2.2.
+Sub- 2.3 Plan 2.4 Effe OUND AND BASIS FOR THE PLAN OF WATER MANAGEMENT rent Situation district Land Goals and Overall Objective ect of Subdistrict and Plan 5 6 6 7 2.5 Effe ctive Date of Plan 9 3.0 3.1 Gen 3.2 Acts 3.3 Othe 3.4 Prot TON OF PLAN OF WATER MANAGEMENT eral Plan Description s and Improvements er Management Tools ection of Senior Surface Water Rights tracting Authority 10 10 13 14 4.0 4.1 Gen Groundwater Withdrawal Fee Wells Covered by Plans for Augmentation Contract Wells 18 20 20 22 26 28 5.0 5.1 Sub FICIPATED BENEFITS Subdistrict Benefits Benefits to the San Luis Valley 6.0 6.1 Ann 6.2 Ann COLORADO REPORTING REQUIREMENTS ual Replacement Plan ual Report 1 Preliminary Annual Report 2 Final Annual Report 31 31 31 7.0 BUDGET A BUDGET AND ACCOUNTING PLAN 8.0 8.1.1 Farr 8.1.2 Sub 8.1.3 Ann 8.1.4 App 8.1.5 Cert OPERATIONAL TIMELINE n Plan Updates mittal of Groundwater Withdrawals From Wells Not Required To Be M nual Subdistrict Fee Calculation Process eal of Subdistrict Calculations ification of the Annual Service and User Fees 33 Ietered 34 34 35 35 8.1.6 Sub district Annual Budget 35

-Preliminary Annual Report
+8.1.7 Preliminary Annual Report

-Final Annual Report
+8.1.8 Final Annual Report

-Annual Replacement Plan
+8.1.9 Annual Replacement Plan

-Subdistrict Replacement Operations
+8.1.10 Subdistrict Replacement Operations

-9 () SURD ISTRICT GOVERNANCE 34
+9.0 SUBDISTRICT GOVERNANCE

-The Board of Directors of the Rio Grande Water Conservation District ("District") on behalf of the Board of Managers of Special Improvement District No. 3 ("Subdistrict"), submits the following Plan of Water Management ("Plan") as the official Plan of the Subdistrict, subject to Court approval, pursuant to section 37-48-126, C.R.S.
-This Plan is consistent with a Groundwater Management Plan as defined in and meets the requirements laid out in the Rules Governing the Withdrawal of Groundwater in Water Division No. 3 (The Rio Grande Basin) and Establishing Criteria for the Beginning and End of the Irrigation Season in Water Division No. 3 for All Irrigation Water Rights (Case No. 15CW3024, District Court, in and for Water Division No. 3).
+The Board of Directors of the Rio Grande Water Conservation District ("District") on behalf of the Board of Managers of Special Improvement District No. 6 ("Subdistrict"), submits the following Plan of Water Management ("Plan") as the official Plan of the Subdistrict, subject to Court approval, pursuant to section 37-48-126, C.R.S.
+This Plan is consistent with a Groundwater Management Plan as defined in, and meets the requirements laid out in, the Rules Governing the Withdrawal of Groundwater in Water Division No. 3 (The Rio Grande Basin) and Establishing Criteria for the Beginning and End of the Irrigation Season in Water Division No. 3 for All Irrigation Water Rights (Case No. 15CW3024, District Court, in and for Water Division No. 3).